opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 This token will be used to authenticate Jenkins to access the SonarQube server.

-??? image "Image - Generate SonarQube token on the SonarQube server"
+??? image "Images - Generate SonarQube token on the SonarQube server"

 ---